kristopolous/DRR/indycast.net/about.md

 Indycast is a set of community owned federated servers for time-shifting independent radio because

  * Often the best shows are on at inconvenient hours
- * These shows are rarely archived
+ * Shows are rarely archived
- * When the shows are archived, they have the following properties
+ * When the shows are archived, they often have the following properties
-    * Often a proprietary solution such as iTunes is required.
+    * A proprietary solution such as iTunes is required.
-    * Shows are often broken into small units that must be reconstituted manually.
+    * They are broken into small units that must be reconstituted manually.
     * You have to know every show and stations individual website.
     * The retention policy of the audio and when it is availabe widely varies.